-For higher education in Ireland, entry into ordinary undergraduate and honours programs for eligible international students (Non-EU students) is commonly done through the CAO – Central Applications Office.
-CAO is the centralised university application management service for most of the Irish Universities.
-In addition, some universities also accept direct applications for certain UG courses.
-CAO allows prospective students to apply for multiple universities with at a time, instead of sending out individual applications to the universities.
-For admissions into postgraduate programs, prospective international students directly apply to the universities of their choice individually without the involvement of CAO.
-Some Irish Universities may require students to apply through the Postgraduate Applications Centre (PAC), an application management tool adopted by a notable number of Irish institutions of higher education.
+For higher education in Ireland, entry into ordinary undergraduate and honors programs for eligible international students (Non-EU students) is commonly done through the CAO – Central Applications Office.
+CAO is the centralized university application management service for most of the Irish Universities.
+Some universities also accept direct applications for certain UG courses.
+CAO allows prospective students to apply for multiple universities at a time, instead of sending out individual applications to the universities.
+For admissions into postgraduate programs, prospective international students directly apply individually to the universities of their choice without the involvement of CAO.
+Some Irish universities may require students to apply through the Postgraduate Applications Centre (PAC), an application management tool adopted by a large number of Irish institutions of higher education.

 - A valid score in an internet-based English Language Test - TOEFL or IELTS scores.

-- Two professional letters of recommendation (LoR) from an employer/supervisor/manager who you have been associated with in your work experience.
+- Two professional letters of recommendation (LOR) from an employer/supervisor/manager with whom you have been associated during your work experience.
 The individual must be able to comment on your abilities as a professional, team player, and communication skills.

-- A good-quality Statement of Purpose (SoP) written by the student that is grammatically accurate, well-structured and clearly depicts motivation, ability, experience and reflection.
+- A good quality Statement of Purpose (SOP) written by the student that is grammatically accurate, well-structured, and depicts motivation, ability, experience, and reflection.

 - A crisp CV or Academic Resume tailored to the course/program applied for.

 - An Art/Design Portfolio (in case of students applying for art and design courses or architecture courses)